3D Printed Ruger 10/22 Charger

 Frequently Asked Questions

 The receiver is the legally controlled part of a firearm.
-For a Ruger 10/22, this is the upper receiver.
-Successfully printing this component effectively means you are manufacturing the firearm itself, and must adhere to all federal regulations.
+For a Ruger 10/22, this is the upper receiver, and for an AR-15, it's the lower receiver.
+Manufacturing this component means you are manufacturing the firearm itself.

 What was the approximate cost to build this 3D printed Ruger 10/22 Charger?

-The total cost for this custom 3D printed Ruger 10/22 Charger build was remarkably low, coming in at approximately $130.
-This demonstrates the significant cost-effectiveness achievable with 3D printing firearm projects.
+The total estimated cost for this specific 3D printed Ruger 10/22 Charger-style pistol build was approximately $130.
+This figure includes the cost of materials for printing and sourcing various components.

 Related News